peter-banfield/baseball-machine-learning/README.md

     * Double/Triple header

 # Cleaning the Data
 Starting with the data acquired from Retrosheet we pulled only the features of interest to the project.
-We further remove any entries with "Bad" data, that is missing fields or

 ## Cleaned Data File Fields
 | Position in Cleaned Data | Position in Source Data | Explanation of Field |